TROYTRON/bahhugss/docs/TMM 7.md

+**DISCLAIMER**: Due to the nature of closed beta, I have made sure to include public sources for all relevant information about Terra Invicta's mechanics.
+Any divergence from those sources is purely wishful thinking on my part and does not reflect the actual state of the game.

 # ARCOLOGY MECHANICS

 As described in [DN#3](docs/TMM%203.md), Arcologies are intended to marry TI's vanilla space habitat mechanics with the Earth nation mechanics.
 This aims to represent the social and economic shifts that humanity's in-setting aggregation within such constructs implies, as well as the increasing political and economic power taken on by Valkyries and the factions they represent.